-In the Christmas Episode, Zach and Ivy use a bit of subliminal manipulation to lure Carmen into a trap.
+Zack and Ivy try their hands at being Magnificent Bastards by using a bit of subliminal manipulation to lure Carmen into a trap.
 Knowing that Carmen had already had two narrow escapes, they'd left a clue suggesting, ostensibly, the White House Christmas tree.
 However, the message used the phrase, "Skating on thin ice".
 Knowing that after a couple of close calls, White House security would be a bit too daunting for even Carmen Sandiego, and the tree at Rockefeller Plaza in New York would be an ideal famous tree for Carmen to nab, Zack and Ivy laid in wait for her there.

 Carmen then gets a moment of her own for still being able to make off with the famous tree.

-In the same episode, Zach and Ivy engage in a bit of MacGyvering, making an atlatl from a busted chair, flinging a spear, which damages Carmen's escape vehicle while, at the same time, providing a zip line for Zach and Ivy to quickly get from a tower to the ground and take out the villains.
+Later on, Zack and Ivy engage in a bit of MacGyvering, making an atlatl from a busted chair leg, flinging a spear, which damages Carmen's escape vehicle while, at the same time, providing a zip line for Zach and Ivy to quickly get from a tower to the ground and take out the villains.

 Of particular note, Ivy uses her flying kicks to take down R.B.
 Traitor, a man who is quite muscular and at least twice her size, if not more.